uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 ### Computing resource allocations

-The CARC offers two types of computing resource allocations: class and research.
+The CARC offers three types of computing resource allocations: class, graduate student project, and research.
 For both resources, the unit of SU (System Unit) is used.
 One SU indicates one hour's use of a single CPU core.

 #### Class allocations

 The class allocation supports academic classes with limited size and timeline.
 It supports up to 10,000 SUs and expires at the end of a semester.
 Faculty who need a class allocation should request this resource in the Research Computing User Portal at least two weeks before the beginning of the semester.

+#### Graduate student project (GSP) allocations

+The graduate student project (GSP) allocation supports up to 100,000 SUs and is designed for graduate students who conduct research work that is separate from a PI's main research project.
+A PI can create a project for a graduate student and request a new GSP allocation for it in the [Research Computing User Portal](/user-information/user-guides/high-performance-computing/research-computing-user-portal).
+A graduate student seeking a GSP allocation still requires their PI/advisor to create the project and request the allocation for them, as only a PI can do this.

 #### Research allocations